-- An Investigation Committee normally consists of three faculty members. - The Committee should include the requisite disciplinary and technical expertise. - Committee members should be held in high regard. - Individuals appointed to the Investigation Committee may also have served on the Inquiry Committee. - The Dean may appoint a larger committee or may appoint members from outside the University if that is deemed warranted by the circumstances of the case.
+- An Investigation Committee normally consists of three faculty members. - The Committee should include the requisite disciplinary and technical expertise. - Committee members should be held in high regard. - Individuals that served on the Inquiry Committee may also serve on the Investigation Committee - The Dean, in consultation with the VPR/DO, may appoint a larger committee or may appoint members from outside the College or University if deemed warranted by the circumstances of the case.